nevilchandran/Makefile_training/Question1/README.md

 Question 1:

-# Requirement is to Generate 10 text files 1.txt and so on  in src directory and copy all to dest directory and make a tar from it.
+# Generate 10 text files 1.txt and so on  in src directory, copy all files inside src to dest directory and create  a tar from it.

-# Use sample  Makefile given , correct the file, build and generate the tar.
+# Use  incomplete Makefile given , correct the file, build and generate the tar.